yuanz25/Portfolio-projects/README.md

 How to Use:
 To reproduce the analysis or explore the data further, you can use the SQL queries provided in the repository.
 The data used in the analysis is available from ourworldindata.org/covid-deaths.

+Excel Project Dataset: This project involves the analysis of bike purchases based on several factors such as income, age category, and commute distance.
+The project includes data cleaning and the use of pivot tables for analysis.

 Contact Information:
 If you have any questions or feedback about the analysis, you can contact me at chenyy025@gmail.com